Cross Merchandising - Definition, Importance & Example

 Cross merchandising refers to the practice in which retailers display unrelated products or products from different categories in order to increase sales and generate additional revenues.
-It is also known as cross promotion.
+Cross merchandising leads to impulse buying from customers.
+Cross merchandising is also known as cross promotion.

 Also, the products displayed together shouldn’t be random and should make some logical connection to the customer so that he gets motivated to purchase the products.
+This is where the technique of cross merchandising is useful.
 If a retailer places a shoe near a mobile phone, it wouldn’t motivate any customer to purchase both the products together.
 However, if the same retailer puts a mobile cover near a mobile phone, the customer might end up buying the mobile cover with the mobile phone he purchased.
 Therefore, the merchandise which is placed together should complement each other.
-Cross-merchandising is basically about finding and promoting a theme which ties the products together and retailer gets more revenue.
+Cross merchandising is basically about finding and promoting a theme which ties the products together and retailer gets more revenue.
 Also, a retailer should think of different combinations of products that he can place together which will make maximum impact on the customer.
 Cross merchandising often leads to impulse purchasing by the customers.

 Hence, this concludes the definition of Cross Merchandising along with its overview.